01-ai/Yi/README.md

 </details>

 ### 📊 Base model performance

-🎯 Performance evaluation
-- Yi-34B stands out as the top performer among the big models, beating others like LLaMA2-70B and Falcon-180B in most tests.
+The Yi-34B and Yi-34B-200K models stand out as the top performers among open-source models, especially excelling in MMLU, CMML, common-sense reasoning, reading comprehension, and more.
-- Yi-34B ranks first in MMLU, CMMLU, BBH, and common-sense reasoning.
-- Yi-34B-200K ranks first C-Eval, GAOKAO, and reading comprehension.

 ![Base model performance](./assets/img/benchmark_base.png)

 <details>
-<summary>🎯 Evaluation methods ⬇️</summary>
+<summary> Evaluation methods ⬇️</summary>

 - **Disparity in Results**: while benchmarking open-source models, a disparity has been noted between results from our pipeline and those reported by public sources like OpenCompass.
 - **Investigation Findings**: a deeper investigation reveals that variations in prompts, post-processing strategies, and sampling techniques across models may lead to significant outcome differences.